United Arab Emirates

 Mammoet was engaged mid-construction when project specifications unexpectedly changed, calling for larger trusses than originally designed.
-It was Mammoet’s task to oversee the planning, lifting and installation of the trusses, which support the presidential suite at a height of 60 meters.
-Weighing between 50 to 130 tons each, the trusses had to be mounted across the span of the suite.
+It was Mammoet’s task to oversee the planning, lifting, and installation of the trusses, which support the presidential suite at a height of 60 meters.
+Weighing between 50 and 130 tons each, the trusses had to be mounted across the span of the suite.

-Ultimately, each of the ten trusses were installed safely and well within the deadlines imposed, saving six weeks – and significant budget – over a single crane lift.
+Ultimately, each of the ten trusses was installed safely and well within the deadlines imposed, saving six weeks – and a significant budget – over a single crane lift.
 Construction on the Viceroy project continues full speed ahead working towards its grand opening.